scuzzydude/asimov/asimov.md

 The NBA will agree to this, because at least some of the other twenty-nine teams in the league will have SOT waiting in line and NBA owners will realize they can still have all the glory without the illiquidity.

 The scootage will set the direction for management.
 I'll voice my opinion, and I'll tell my brothers and sisters that the blueprint for championships in Houston is homegrown heroes.
-We don't chase stars, we create them.
+We don't chase ballers, we birth them.
 We'll direct management to choose players and coaches that know how to dream and believe it.

 I think there is a role for oversight by the Scoot.
 Some shards will have characteristics that give them specific responsibilities.
 Some shards will work with the scouts, some with the community, some with the coaching staff, and others will work with the players directly.
 Day to day operation is left to management, the scootage is there to help.
 I think we give the Rockets management freedom by pledging -- in our charter -- not to instigate management or coaching changes during the season without specific causes that we will outline in writing.
 The Scoot is an open system of governance.
 There will be some level of oversight.

 There is no profit motive, the team should make enough money while keeping the experience available to as many people as possible.
-We'll need a large reserve of cash to deal with cash flow demands, but the goal should be the best experience possible for greatest number of people.
+We'll need a large reserve to deal with cash flow demands, but the goal should be the best experience possible for greatest number of people.

 To achieve that goal, we'll have an ambassador characteristic initially awarded through a lottery and held only through merit.
 Ambassadors each have a row of seats in the Toyota Center, and the ambassadors are responsible for making sure that every single seat in their row is filled, and that those fans, even New Yorkers, have a truly great Rockets experience.
 That means fans engrossed in the game and cheering for the players.

-We will sell seats, but if they're going to be empty, the ambassadors will have several methods of filling seats.
+We'll sell seats, but if they're empty, the ambassadors will have several methods of filling seats.
 School programs, workplace programs, visitors from strange lands, outreach and if necessary, they'll grab people off the street.
 Every seat in Toyota Center will be filled, every night.
 Rockets fans in Houston have been spoiled during most of the Rockets existence.
 Most years they're in the mix, and we should not take that for granted.
 Even in the Harden glory years, you'd see empty seats well into the first half.
 Those days all over.
 We are going to fill those seats.
 Rockets players have big shoes to fill.
 We should give them all the help we can.

 As an ambassador you are responsible for the fan experience.
 We'll have metrics, and the initial assignment may last a week of home games.
 If you measure well against your peers, you might become a regular.
 It's always earned.
 A large part of it will be measured as winning percentage.
 This is a measure of *Believe It*.

 The scootage is responsible for any shortfall in the budget of the team.
 I don't think this is a problem for the Rockets, but it would be for some small market teams.
 Getting the seats filled, which I believe impacts winning, is a responsibility of the scootage.

 The main job of the scootage is getting the players to *Believe It*.
 We have something no other team has; we have *The Dream*.
-That history, a legend too good to be true, is what gives us our strength, it's our responsibility -- especially the old heads like myself who saw it firsthand -- to convey that belief to the players, most of whom weren't alive in 1995.
-It's not just good enough to win a championship.
+That history, a legend too good to be true, is what gives us our strength.
+It's our responsibility -- especially the old heads who saw it firsthand -- to convey that belief to the players, most of whom weren't alive in 1995.
+It's not good enough to win a championship.
 We are focused on legendary championships, ones that live up to the ones we already got.

 ### Kerouac Crews (On the Road Scoot)

-The Rockets can expand it's funding by further scooting efforts.
+The Rockets can expand funding by further scooting.
 There are 29 other NBA teams, and the Rockets could fund OTRS (On the Road Scoot) where blocks of seats are bought out in advance in these other cities and a lottery or scheduling system is setup for OTR Ambassadors.

-These Kerouac Crews[^107], are Scoot that are staked by Scoot(84) to form road crews that follow the Rockets.
+These Kerouac Crews[^108], are Scoot that are staked by Scoot(84) to form road crews that follow the Rockets.
 I'd propose to set these up with shards, with both big chunks and little chucks, so big baller Rockets fans with private jets get to go to a bunch of games, but a fool from the neighborhood hit it on a scratch-off can buy a small shard and get a chance to roll with the big boys.
 The strength of Rockets-Nation is how we are alike, not how we are different.
 This is genius integration ideal for one of the most diverse cities on the planet.
 Diversity is strength.
 Unity through shared values, even if it's just love of your team.
-See a game and hit every Landry's restaurant in 26 different cities.[^108]This is serious business and a responsibility because you're judged by your winning percentage.
-It\'s a measured privilege related to your ability to commit to the team winning.[^109]
+See a game and hit every Landry's restaurant in 26 different cities.[^109]This is serious business and a responsibility because you're judged by your winning percentage.
+It\'s a measured privilege related to your ability to commit to the team winning.[^110]

 I would implement separate Scoot as small teams, so you can always manage to block off a row or section, 8 to 12 seats.
 Each crew will be assigned a roster spot.
 Say KPJ is roster spot #1, that's going to be the hot ticket, people going to bid on that.
 Every city KPJ goes to, he knows, he can look up before tipoff, his crew is up there.
 Even roster spot #12, a rookie or a call-up or a free agent just got picked up that morning, he's got him a crew to look out for him.
 People dying to see him get on the floor and ball.
 Everywhere Rockets play, they will have that to draw upon.

 That player will have no obligation to his crew at all, but we will be there for him.
 He's a Rocket -- he's the crew's responsibly.
 As the players grow to appreciate the crews, then the relationship can grow.
 Perhaps the player has dinner with the crew once a month, or maybe it's just a shootaround, getting loose before practice.
-No phones, just letting the crew know how it is, we tell him what we saw in games we watched, scouting up who he's going to be facing.
+No phones, just letting the crew know how it is.
+We tell him what we saw in games we watched, scouting up who he's going to be facing.
 It's our responsibility.
 It's about people who value basketball committing to these young men who can make our dreams come true.

 Kerouac Crews invest in dreamers.
 I'd split these up and have multiple crews, an adult version, and a kids version, funded by the big rollers version, where it's kids who have a favorite player write an essay or film a video, and there's a Scoot election to pick a whole crew of kids for every road game.
 It's a way for the players to get in touch with the real value leverage they have as sports heroes -- the dreams of children.
 These kids are on the road for the players, a new crew of screaming kids on the at each stop.
-It must be rotating because you can't have kids missing a bunch of school, but in every city there a bunch of kids there just for that player.
+It must be rotating because you can't have kids missing a bunch of school, but in every city there is a bunch of kids there just for that player.

 How much positive pressure does it put on these young Rockets to perform at the highest level so that it's always a blow out on the road?
 A blow-out so everybody on the roster gets a chance to play and hear their crew of kids shout it out when they get a bucket or a rebound.
 This is a blowout incentive system, no money involved.
-These young men we pick for our heroes, are young and their ideas and values are much closer to those kids than they can be to any billionaire owner.
+These young men we pick for our heroes are young and their ideas and values are much closer to those kids than they can be to any billionaire owner.
 The only way any of them got to the show in the first place is because they're winners.
 We can't let them forget that, even when they lose.

 Rocket-Nation will do this in a manner that is equitable, we'll have big rollers fund fantastic dreams of the many, while building the total appreciation of the Rockets.
 I believe this will have a positive effect on the players because it'll be true believers who commit, and this is a multiplicative effect and reflective of the true value of a team.
 Scoot of Team Rockets will have greater value than Rockets the franchise of property.